How does MS affect your life?

-What multiple sclerosis feels like on a mental level?
-How does it affect your ?
-These are questions a lot of people wonder about: those with MS, wondering how others feel with the they share.
+Questions like this roam around the minds of those with MS, wondering how others feel about thethey share.
 Or people without MS, like your , your friends, just curious how you are really feeling.
 And then there are those that ask that question as well, simply because they don’t believe a word of what you’re saying.

 These are questions I sometimes ask myself, because the symptoms come and go, change and get better or worse.
 Disappear altogether while new ones appear.
 So what goes on in your mind with the constant changes?
 Knowing what MS feels like if you have MS yourself, that kind of makes you an expert patient… Of yourself.